ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   A Client as a group member can access this resource in order to retrieve the current group keying material together with its the individual keying material; request new individual keying material to use in the group; and leave the group.
 These operations are described in {{update-keys}}, {{new-keys}}, and {{ssec-group-leaving}}, respectively.

-* /ace-group/GROUPNAME/nodes/NODENAME/cred : this resource is invariant once established, and contains the individual authentication credential for the node with name NODENAME, as group member of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/nodes/NODENAME/cred : the path of this resource is invariant once the resource is established.
+This resource contains the individual authentication credential for the node with name NODENAME, as group member of the group with name GROUPNAME.

   A Client can access this resource in order to upload at the KDC a new authentication credential to use in the group.
 This operation is described in {{update-pub-key}}.